 HMRC have written to us saying that we are in business and owe VAT.
 Have we done something wrong?

-This is one of the most common problems for the charity sector, when they have a source of income that is believed to be free of VAT but HMRC hold a different view.
-Often you haven’t done anything wrong, it could simply be that the contract or funding agreement was not drafted with VAT in mind and is therefore not as clear as it could be, allowing HMRC the opportunity to challenge the VAT treatment.
-It often revolves around grant funded activities where there can be a fine line between a grant and payment for services provided under a contract.
-On the one hand a grant is free of VAT, whereas services under a contract could be subject to VAT at 20%.
-Obviously there is a big difference here, particularly if the person providing the grant is unable to reclaim the VAT.
+This is one of the most common problems for the charity sector, when they have a source of income that is believed to be free of VAT but HMRC holds a different view.
+Often you haven’t done anything wrong, it could simply be that the contract or funding agreement was not drafted with VAT in mind and is therefore not as clear as it could be; allowing HMRC the opportunity to challenge the VAT treatment.
+It often revolves around grant-funded activities where there can be a fine line between a grant and payment for services provided under a contract.
+On the one hand, a grant is free of VAT, whereas services under a contract could be subject to VAT at 20%.
+Obviously, there is a big difference here, particularly if the person providing the grant is unable to reclaim the VAT.
 Conversely, charging VAT will enable you to reclaim VAT you pay out on associated expenditure, so being in the VAT system might actually be good news!
-Where the person providing the grant can reclaim any VAT you might charge, Local Authorities for example, then it is in your interest to work under a service contract rather than a grant funded arrangement.
+Where the person providing the grant can reclaim any VAT you might charge, Local Authorities for example, then it is in your interest to work under a service contract rather than a grant-funded arrangement.
 These and other similar areas need careful consideration to not only get the VAT position right, but also make it work in the best way for the charity in question.

 One of our trustees thinks we may have non-business issues and partial exemption.
 This is all getting complicated.
 Are they different things or can we deal with them together?